 For example, AT&T’s “GigaMAN,” is a fiber optic-based Metro-Ethernet WAN service.
 Once you have selected your winning vendor, work with them to clarify the type of service you are receiving.

 3. Leased Lit Fiber (With or Without Internet Access) Can Refer to Two Distinct Services.

 - Leased Lit Fiber with Internet Access is an Internet access connection delivered over leased lit fiber transport.

 - Leased Lit Fiber without Internet Access is a private transport circuit between two customer sites, a point to point circuit, or any type of wide area network service delivered over leased lit fiber that does not include Internet access as part of the cost.
 For either of these services, on the FCC Form 470 you will select “Leased Lit Fiber (with or without Internet Access)” and then describe the specifics of the service you seek via the 470 narrative and/or your Request for Proposal.

-5. Form 471 provides options for many antiquated and obsolete technologies.
 Services such as frame relay, ATM, and switched multimegabit data services are seldom, if ever, used today.
-Avoid selecting them on Form 471 unless you are absolutely sure you have them (and if you do have them, schedule a call with us to discuss upgrading).
+Avoid selecting them on Form 471 unless you are absolutely sure you have them.